 iv) A Teleswitch Contact Interval Data report.
 Data items are as follows: For each Teleswitch Group: Tele-switch User Id Tele-switch Group Id For each Teleswitch Contact Interval: Tele-switch Contact Code Start Date and Time {Tele-switch Contact Interval} End Date and Time {Tele-switch Contact Interval} Tele-switch Contact State

 By default, Standing Profile Data reports and Standard Settlement Configuration reports will be sent to all Suppliers and Data Collectors.
-The Daily Profile Data reports will be sent only to Suppliers.
+The Daily Profile Data reports will be sent only to Suppliers, except in the case of a Demand Control Event, when the report will also be issued to NHH Data Collectors.
 The Teleswitch Contact Interval Data report will be generated for all Suppliers, but only distributed to them by the ISR Agent only upon their request.

 6.2.18 Process 2.4.2 - Extract Data for EAC Calculator